DAY 1: SOFT LANDING

 After facing the famous road with 400 bends, stroll through the pretty village of Cilaos.
 Stroll around the Mare in Joncq, and go admire the circus from the point of view of the Marvelous Rock.
 For the meal, taste the famous Cilaos lentils at the restaurant l'Isabelle.

 If you have time, ride to Ilet à Cordes, a little more isolated.

 7 DAY: SALAZIE

-Head to the circus Salazia, the kingdom of waterfalls.
+Head to the circus Salazia, kingdom of waterfalls.
 Just on the road, you can admire two: the White Waterfall and the Bridal Veil.
 Make a stop at Hell Bourg, the only “most beautiful village in France” in Réunion.
 Take advantage of point of view on Piton d'Anchain, just before entering the village.
 Then discover the pretty colored boxes.
 The visit of the Maison Folio worth the detour.

-In the restaurants, taste the dishes based on pet, the circus symbol.
+In the restaurants, taste the dishes based on pet, circus symbol.
 Find yourself a little room in the circus, at Hell Bourg or Grand Ilet for example, to start the descent to Mafate early the next day.

 DAY 8 & 9: MAFATE